-As part of the ACLU Smart Justice Campaign, Lavette Mayes shared her experience with monetary bond in Chicago.
+To explore how the money bond system can impact someone’s life, Lavette Mayes shared her experience of being incarcerated on an unaffordable bond in Chicago.
 Watch her story here.

-Below are some talking points on changing this policy:
+Below are some talking points on Ending Money Bond:

-- Reliance upon money bonds means that a person’s access to wealth determines whether they are free or locked up before trial.
+- Ending money bond means that a person’s access to wealth will no longer determine whether they are free or locked up before trial.